-I'm an associate professor at Vanderbilt University's Peabody College of Education and Human Development.
+I'm a professor at Vanderbilt University's Peabody College of Education and Human Development.
 My research focuses on students' learning processes, generally in the context of technology-enhanced or game-based environments.
 In particular, my research focuses on students' conceptual change processes, argumentation, and use of representations in these environments.

-2. Adams, D. & Clark D. B. (in press).
+2. Adams, D. & Clark D. B. (2014).
 Integrating self-explanation functionality into a complex game environment: Keeping gaming in motion.
+Computers and Education.

 7. Clark, D. B., Touchman, S., Martinez-Garza, M., Ramirez-Marin, F., & Drews C. S. (2012).
 Bilingual language supports in online science inquiry environments.
 Computers and Education, 58(4), 1207-1224.